nullresponse/hackerman/README.md

 # hackerman
-very interesting project where i learn to code
+i dont know how to code or hack please help